hudir/UiBasic/01.12/readme.md

         }

 ## broder
 - border-width by default: 3px
 - border-color by default: black
 - border-style by default; none

+:root = html